-Welcome to our Celsius Network, in which we investigate the website currently found at celsius.network.
+Welcome to our Celsius Network, where we investigate the website currently found at celsius.network.

-On March 22nd, 2023, one of our partners received the following complaint from a visitor who claims being scammed for $3,000:
+On March 22nd, 2023, one of our partners received the following complaint from a visitor who claims to have been scammed for $3,000:

 I lost $3000 USD of my hard-earned money with Celsius Network.
 Despite being their customer for 3 years, I couldn’t withdraw any funds or saved cryptocurrencies.